Paleo Banana Bread

 - The ripe bananas naturally sweeten and add flavor to this loaf.

 - Almond butter helps achieve a hearty and slightly nutty flavor.
+Feel free to use creamy cashew butter in its place.

 - No need to let this dough sit or refrigerate.
 Just mix and bake!